 Top 10 Taylor Swift Songs

 With each album, the young woman shows growth as a songwriter.
 Swift’s best lyrics, like the relationships and experiences that inspire them, become more mature as time goes on.
-The picks on our list of the Top 10 Taylor Swift Songs are taken almost equally from her three albums: 2006’s ‘Taylor Swift,’ 2008’s ‘Fearless’ an 2010’s ‘Speak Now.’
-One song comes from her 2012 release, ‘Red.’
+The picks on our Top 10 Taylor Swift Songs list are taken mostly from her four country music albums, but it’s difficult to ignore her pop success.

-‘Picture to Burn’ was special because it let fans know that this 16-year-old from Pennsylvania wasn’t all sugar and spice and everything nice.
+“Picture to Burn” was special because it let fans know that this 16-year-old from Pennsylvania wasn’t all sugar and spice and everything nice.
 While the lyrics turned some off — the “gay” line provided an early career controversy — Swift showed she was capable of understanding all sides of a relationship.
 It set the tone for the revenge songs that would follow, many of which were about her celebrity lovers.
 The song was a Top 5 hit for Swift and yet another that went platinum, a common theme for songs on our Top 10 Taylor Swift Songs list.

-‘You Belong With Me’
+“You Belong With Me”

-The first three singles from ‘Fearless’ all portray a girl looking for love but mostly striking out.
-‘You Belong With Me’ was Swift’s biggest crossover hit, reaching No. 2 on Billboard‘s all-genre chart.
+The first three singles from Fearless all portray a girl looking for love but mostly striking out.
+“You Belong With Me” was Swift’s biggest crossover hit, reaching No. 2 on Billboard‘s all-genre chart.
 It tastes bland in comparison to some other songs from the singer, but its success gives it a spot on this list.
-The song was nominated for multiple Grammys and the ACM for Song of the Year, but lost to Beyonce and Lady Antebellum‘s ‘Need You Now’ respectively.
+The song was nominated for multiple Grammys and the ACM for Song of the Year, but lost to Beyonce and Lady Antebellum‘s “Need You Now,” respectively.

 It’s the song that started it all for Taylor Swift.
 A cute, soft-spoken 16-year-old is an easy to overlook commodity in Nashville, but week after week Swift’s debut single kept growing on radio programmers and, more importantly, fans.
 It also led to an all-time great awards show moment: Swift began the performance behind her acoustic guitar, but slowly walked offstage to finish it in front of none other than Tim McGraw.
 As much as any track on this list Taylor Swift songs, this hit has endured the test of time.

-The fifth single from Swift’s ‘Speak Now’ album — and the fifth song on this Top 10 Taylor Swift songs list — is one that removes the makeup and nail polish to reveal a simple and vulnerable lyric.
-It’s a more adult song than the singer has ever released to radio, so perhaps it’s a sign of things to come from her fourth album.
+The fifth single from Swift’s Speak Now album is one that removes the makeup and nail polish to reveal a simple and vulnerable lyric.
+It’s a more adult song than the singer had ever released to radio, a sign of things to come from her fourth album.
 Critically, this song was received as well as just about any since her debut album in 2006.

 Swift turns the words of a grinch into one of her top songs of all time.
 A critic ripped apart an awards show performance, so Swift responded with a song about bullies.
 She gets the last laugh as the song led an anti-bully movement and picked up numerous accolades for its lyrics and video.
-While it hasn’t had the sales success of other Swift hits on this Top 10 list of Taylor Swift songs, ‘Mean’ is the first to carry an impacting social message.
+While it hasn’t had the sales success of other Swift hits on this Top 10 list of Taylor Swift songs, “Mean” is the first to carry an impacting social message.

 While other songs on this Top 10 Taylor Swift Songs list have charted higher on the all-genre charts, this No. 1 hit is Swift’s biggest because of its sales figures — over five million singles sold — and live show choreography.
 It’s been a highlight of the singer’s last two tours, and the video is a masterpiece.
 It’s impossible not to sing along as Swift gets to the final chorus, just after the key change.
 Plus, everyone wants to be a Romeo or a Juliet at some point in their lives.